As we get older, our cholesterol levels change and so does the connection between your cholesterol and food.

 Additional Tips to Increase Your HDL Numbers

-Increase Your Fiber Intake – Here is 5 ways to increase your fiber intake.
+Increase Your Fiber Intake – Here are 5 ways to increase your fiber intake.

-Choose Lean Meat such as fish, chicken or turkey.
-The prefered cooking method: bake, grill or broiled.
+Choose Lean Meat such as fish, chicken, or turkey.
+The preferred cooking method: bake, grill, or broil.
 Limit your red meat to 1-2 times a week.

 Avoid Trans Fats.
 If the ingredient list includes “partially-hydrogenated or hydrogenated oils DO NOT USE THEM.
 They promote the build-up of plaque inside your arteries.
 Read more about Trans Fats here.